Ivo-Balbaert/The_Way_to_Jai/book/05A_Constants_variables_types_and_operations.md

     print("counter2: %\n", counter2);       // => 100
     print("first_name2: %\n", first_name2); // => "Jon"

-    // Case 3: only initialization (type is inferred): counter3 := 100;         // an int
+    // Case 3: only initialization (the compiler infers the type): counter3 := 100;         // an int
     pi3 := 3.14159;          // a float
     valid3 := false;         // a bool